Top Tips for STEP 2

 Work through lots of past papers to figure out what questions you are best at

 You get free choice of the 6 questions you want to answer.
 You can choose to do more than 6 but it’s highly recommended that you focus on just 6 questions and do those as best as you can.
-Another STEP 2 tip is working through lots of STEP past papers; you’ll get a feel for what your strengths and weaknesses are.
+Another of our STEP tips is working through lots of STEP past papers; you’ll get a feel for what your strengths and weaknesses are.
 For example, if you’re good with vector geometry questions, which tend to come up on Q7 or Q8, then you can plan to do that question first if it comes up.

 Alternatively, perhaps you find that you’re struggling with Statistics and Mechanics a lot more than with Pure Maths questions.
 Then you might want to consider focusing solely on Pure Maths questions and doing 6 of those in the exam.
 Firstly, at the start of the exam, take a look through the paper and pick out some preferred questions that look like they’re more in your comfort zone.
 This will then allow you to secure some easier marks towards the start.